MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-windows.md

 -   Click **Revolution R**.
 -   Click **Revolution R Enterprise 8.0 (64)**.

 The Revolution R Productivity Environment opens.
-The Revolution R program group includes a variety of documents, including the Microsoft R Services Getting Started Guide and the RevoScaleR Getting Started Guide.
-These provide tutorial introductions to working with Revolution R Enterprise.
+The Revolution R program group includes a variety of documents, including the Microsoft R Getting Started Guide and the RevoScaleR Getting Started Guide.
+These provide tutorial introductions to working with Microsoft R Server or R Client.

 The RevoIOQ package provides a set of tests to verify correct installation and operation of Revolution R Enterprise.
 To run these tests, run the following commands from your R prompt: